ckeditor/ckeditor5/docs/tutorials/creating-simple-plugin-timestamp.md

 ### DIY path with setting up the environment from the scratch

+If you want to set up the project yourself, you should follow the steps listed in the {@link framework/quick-start#lets-start Let's start section} of the Quick Start guide.

-You need to install the following dependencies that will be necessary to proceed:
+When this is done, you need to install the following dependencies that will be necessary to proceed:

 ```bash
 npm install --save \